SSWConsulting/SSW.Rules.Content/rules/what-is-exploratory-testing/rule.md

 Other definitions of exploratory testing focus on the idea of learning, test design and test execution being concurrent (rather than sequential) activities.
 Exploratory Testing is an approach to software testing that emphasizes the personal freedom and responsibility of each tester to continually optimize the value of their work.

-### Why is exploratory testing important?
+### Why is exploratory testing so important?

-why I think it's so important, riff on this: Exploratory testing is an approach to testing that fits very well into agile teams and maximises the time the tester spends interacting with the software in search of problems that threaten the value of the software.
+Exploratory testing affords testers the opportunity to use their skills and experience to unearth deep problems in the software under test.

+Rather than constraining the testing to "known knowns" (from requirements, user stories, etc.), exploration allows different kinds of risks to be investigated and "unknown unknowns" to be revealed.

+It is often the case that the most serious problems in the software reside in these areas that were not clearly specified or understood before testing started.

 ### How does exploratory testing compare with scripted approaches to testing?